 Keep your goods cool while on-the-go.

-Picture this.
-It’s a gorgeous 80-degree day, and you and a few of your best friends just arrived at the beach.
+Picture this: It’s a gorgeous 80-degree day, and you and a few of your best friends just arrived at the beach with a cooler in hand.
 You can’t wait to brush off the week’s work and celebrate the weekend with your friend by cracking into a nice drink.
 When you reach for the drink, however, it’s totally lukewarm.
 UGH!
 Your ice chest hadn’t kept it cold in the 40-minute ride over!
 Well, the story doesn’t have to end this way.
 There are plenty of trustworthy and well-functioning ice coolers out there—you just have to know where to look!
-Read on for some of the best cooler models that will ensure you always arrive at your next destination with the important stuff: ice-cold drinks and provisions.
+Read on for some of the best coolers that will ensure you always arrive at your next destination with the important stuff: ice-cold drinks and provisions.

-- Best Soft Cooler: Polar Bear Coolers 24 Pack
+- Best soft: Polar Bear Coolers 24 Pack

-- Best Cooler with Wheels: RovR Wheeled Camping Rolling Cooler
+- Best with wheels: RovR Wheeled Camping Rolling Cooler

 Everyone needs a solid insulated cooler that will be there for you for picnics, or if your power goes out and you need to get meat in the freezer stored away fast!
 To invest in the right ice chest cooler for you, there are a few things to consider: